Carlos Correa Player Props: Twins vs. Guardians

-Carlos Correa -- hitting .167 with two doubles, two home runs, six walks and five RBI in his past 10 games -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Logan Allen on the mound, on May 6 at 6:10 PM ET.
+Carlos Correa -- with a slugging percentage of .486 in his past 10 games, including three home runs -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Cal Quantrill on the mound, on May 7 at 1:40 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Guardians.
+In his last game, he notched a home run while going 1-for-4 against the Guardians.

 Carlos Correa Game Info & Props vs. the Guardians